TIGRLab/datman-dashboard/README.md

 ## Code Tips
 This is just a collection of small things to be aware of if you're going to write code for the dashboard.
-To help with profiling and debugging consider using the [Flask Debug Toolbar](https://flask-debugtoolbar.readthedocs.io/en/latest/index.html) (Thanks Mike for finding that! - Dawn).
+To help with profiling and debugging, consider using the [Flask Debug Toolbar](https://flask-debugtoolbar.readthedocs.io/en/latest/index.html) (Thanks Mike for finding that! - Dawn).
 The profiler can help identify what's generating most of the load time and the SQLAlchemy tab can let you know if your code is accidentally